klovadis/Templates/readme.md

             foo is false.
         <% } %>

-Of course this is against everything that you have considered good practice, but it does allow quick and dirty rapid development.
+Of course this is against everything that you consider good practice, but it does allow quick and dirty / rapid development.

 ## Usage